 - Speed: What burst rate can your camera shoot?
 What’s the maximum shutter speed?

 We would recommend taking the above into consideration, and actually physically holding each camera – take time to look at the settings and button configuration.
-See if you feel comfortable with how the camera feels and also read a wide range of gear reviews and comparisons too.

 We hope you have found this photography basics guide useful.
 As you can see, there is a great deal to learn, but once you have mastered these basic techniques and rules, you should see a huge improvement in the quality of your photos.
 Continue to learn, imbibe yourself with knowledge, and you will become a professional in no time – good luck!